-Mesolithic Age (Middle Stone Age: c.10,000 BC–c.4500 BC) people were nomadic hunter-gatherers.
+Mesolithic (Middle Stone Age) people lived by foraging, hence they are referred to as ‘hunter-gatherers’.
 The animals which they killed for food also provided them with bone and antlers, from which tools or weapons could be made, and skins, which could be utilised, not only for clothing, but as sacks and water carriers.
 They would have also employed wood, reeds and grass, clay, flint and stone.
 Particularly associated with the Mesolithic Age are small flint blades, of various shapes, known as ‘microliths’.
 There is archaeological evidence to show that these blades were used to provide the tips and barbs of arrows.
 It is conjectured that, fitted into handles of wood or bone, they formed the cutting parts of various types of tool.

-The remains of a Mesolithic house, at Howick, Northumberland, were excavated by archaeologists, from the University of Newcastle-upon-Tyne, during the summers of 2000 and 2002.
-Rings of postholes, at successively higher levels, provided evidence that the house had been completely rebuilt twice since its original construction.
-Radiocarbon dating of charred hazelnut shells, found in a sequence of hearths, has shown that the house was first built c.7800 BC, and indicates it was in use for at least 100 years, though whether this was on a permanent or seasonal basis is not clear.
+During the summers of 2000 and 2002, archaeologists excavated the remains of a Mesolithic house at Howick, Northumberland.
+Successive rings of stake-holes provided evidence that the house (roughly 6 metres in diameter) had been completely rebuilt twice since its original construction.
+Radiocarbon dating of charred hazelnut shells, found in a sequence of hearths, has shown that the house was first built c.7800 BC, and indicates it was in use for around a couple of centuries before it was abandoned, though whether this was on a permanent or a seasonal basis is not clear.